 On the other hand, products that contain ingredients that can alter the structure and function of the body, like retinol (it can boost collagen production and accelerate cellular turnover), can be considered cosmetics if they claim to only beautify skin.

 In addition, products marketed as cosmetics can be considered drugs when they claim to treat diseases or affect the function of the human body.
 This is the case for products that claim to reduce cellulite, increase collagen production, and accelerate cellular turnover.

-So, Is It A Cosmetic Or A Drug?
+How Can You Tell If A Skincare Product Is A Cosmetic Or A Drug?

 Basically, the very same product can be considered either a cosmetic or a drug, depending on how it is marketed.

 Does it claim to only make you smell good?
 Then, it’s a cosmetic.